husainbahadur/tryhackme-presecurity-notes/README.md

 **Offensive Security**: where you simulate a hacker's actions to find vulnerabilities in a system?

 **Terminal**: also known as the command line interface, is a program that allows user to send text-based commands to the computer.

+**Defensive Security**: aslo known as blue team play a key role in protecting networks and organisations across the globe.

 ## Offensive Security Intro
 The objective was to hack a fake bank website and send 2000 to my account in a virtual machine.
 The overall goal was to show how an ethical hacker operates.

-**Defensive Security**: play a key role in protecting networks and organisations across the globe

 The tool I used was called dirb.
 This tool uses a brute-force approach, by taking a list of potential page names and testing one by one if they existed in the fake bank website.